lappemic/udemy-motoko-dbank/README.md

 ## Project Overview

 This project, titled "DBank," is a basic banking application built to familiarize myself with Motoko and the Internet Computer.
 Motoko is a programming language designed specifically for the Internet Computer, a blockchain-based platform that aims to expand the functionality of the internet.
 The application allows users to top up, withdraw, and view their balance, implementing simple interest compounding over time.
+(Screenshot to come)

 ![DBank](./src/dbank_assets/assets/dbank_logo.png)